Steps to enroll at MCCC

 STEP 4 - Schedule an appointment

-(734) 384-4104 with a counselor to review your COMPASS and/or ACT scores and discuss course selection or remediation.
+(734) 384-4104 with a counselor to review your Placement and/or ACT scores and discuss course selection or remediation.
+If you have special needs or or a disability, call the Learning Assistance Lab at (734) 384-4167 to meeti with a special assistance counselor.

 STEP 5 - Register for classes